 A proxy brush has a small coated wire topped with bristles (resembling a pipe cleaner), attached to plastic handles, that clean between teeth.
 The tops are usually disposable.
 They come in a variety of sizes to fit between spaces in different people’s teeth.
 Some people need more than one size because their tooth spacing varies.

 Once you find one that is the appropriate size, using an interdental brush is simple.
 You can consult your dentist or dental hygienist for help selecting the size.
 You simply insert it between your teeth and use a back and forth motion to clean the sides of each tooth.

 When you start this new habit, you may have to force the brush between your teeth.
 The coated wire has a tendency to bend in tight areas.
 As this technique becomes a habit, you will find that you are able to use larger and larger sizes.
 You want them to rub tightly against the root surfaces.
 That way the bristles go into the deeper grooves.

 To be sure that you do not skip any spaces, it’s a good idea to start with the end teeth and work your way around on the top and bottom rows.
 If you have had cosmetic dental work such as veneers, your cosmetic dentist may ask that you not proxy brush your veneers.
 Proxy brushing can create black triangles between your veneers.

 Interdental flossing makes cleaning between teeth easier and more effective in many cases:

 You might have trouble handling floss.
 Conditions such as arthritis can affect your dexterity or make flossing painful.
-You can find an interdental brush with a long handle that eases cleaning between teeth.
+You can find versions from Oral B with a longer handle that eases cleaning between teeth.